How to get into the Wharton School of Business MBA Program?

 A high quant score

-While GMAT scores and GPAs won’t take you all the way to the finish line, they will help you quite a bit.
-An MBA is a Quant based course in many ways.
+While GMAT scores and GPAs won’t take you all the way to the finish line, they will help you quite a bit, if you are wondering how to get into Wharton MBA.
+An MBA is a Quant-based course in many ways.

 So, while other aspects of your profile might be important, having a high GMAT or GPA, especially in the Quant section, could sway the decision in your favor.